-The original crown on the church was damaged by weather and erosion and was restored in 1981.
-On October 9th, 1995 it fell off and was destroyed by a strong earthquake in Colima.
+The original church crown was damaged by weather and erosion and was restored in 1981.
+On October 9th, 1995, it fell off and was destroyed by a strong earthquake with its epicenter in Colima.

-It was replaced with a temporary fiberglass model and since then has been replaced with a crown sculptured by the famous Jaliscan artist, Carlos Terres, read more about the crown itself.
+At the time it was replaced with a “temporary” fiberglass model that stayed there much too long.
+In 2009 it was finally resculpted and replaced with one by the famous Jaliscan artist, Carlos Terres.
+Read more about the crown itself.

 Our Lady of Guadalupe Parish (Parroquia de Guadalupe)